Conversations in Vermont: Steve Paxton

 This project pries on Billy Klüver as a figure based on the relationship between artist and engineer in specifics context, also as a contingent form of two similar but different self.
 It suggests different ways to understand the art-technology relationship through the central lens of his materials from RRF archives.

 Youngjae Lih is a visual artist based in Malmö, Sweden and Seoul, South Korea.
 Previously, he studied and worked as an electronic engineer in the semiconductor industry.
+His practice explores the abstract compositions that emerge from ordinary objects and experiences through mixed media, videos, slide projectors, microphone circuits, and other rudimentary technologies that he adapts to construct new aesthetic forms in response to new stimuli.
 He has shown his work in various countries in Europe and Asia and he is teaching at Malmo Art Academy as a junior lecturer.

 Wyncote, Pennsylvania, USA